-Some agricultural activity in the Seaside Rural area occurs along the Necanicum River Valley, the North Fork Nehalem River Valley, and two areas along the Little North Fork.
+Some agricultural activity in the Seaside Rural Planning Area occurs along the Necanicum River Valley, the North Fork Nehalem River Valley, and two areas along the Little North Fork.
 While these areas were previously thought to have low potential for agriculture because of past development that resulted in small parcel sizes, farming does occur in the area on a small- to moderate-scale.
 These activities are considered compatible with rural residential living.

-General policies concerning forestry and agriculture can be found in Goals 3 and 4 of the Countywide comprehensive plan.
+General policies concerning agriculture and forestry can be found in Goals 3 and 4 of the Countywide comprehensive plan.